-U. SETTLEMENT OPTIONS
+VU.
+SETTLEMENT OPTIONS

-- (1) The policy shall contain a description of each type and form of settlement option provided in the policy.
+- (1) The policy shall contain a description of each type(s) and form(s) of settlement option provided in the policy.
 The guaranteed interest rate and mortality table, if applicable, being utilized for a designated settlement option shall be identified in the policy.
-In lieu of the interest rate and mortality table disclosure, complete tables of guaranteed settlement option amounts may be included in the policy. - (2) The policy shall contain a provision stating that the annuity benefits at the time of their commencement will not be less than those that would be provided by the application of the cash surrender value to purchase a single consideration immediate annuity contract at purchase rates offered by the company at the time to the same class of annuitants whether the annuity benefits are payable in fixed or variable amounts or both.
+In lieu of the interest rate and mortality table disclosure, complete tables of guaranteed settlement option amounts may be included in the policy. - (2) The policy shall contain a provision stating that any the annuity benefits at the time of their commencement will not be less than those that would be provided by the application of the cash surrender value to proceeds to purchase a single consideration immediate annuity contract at purchase rates offered by the company at the time to the same class of annuitants whether the annuity benefits are payable in fixed or variable amounts or both, if the company offers a single consideration annuity contract at the time to the same class of annuitants.

-V. SUICIDE
+₩¥.
+SUICIDE